TAdeJong/beamer-universiteit-leiden/README.md

 # beamer-universiteit-leiden
-An unofficial LaTeX beamer template for scientific presentations in Universiteit Leiden layout.
+An unofficial LaTeX beamer template for scientific presentations in Universiteit Leiden layout, as described on [their website (Dutch only :-( )](http://huisstijl.leidenuniv.nl/nl/).

 A working example showcasing some of the functionality is provided in [minimal.tex](minimal.tex).

 A [matplotlib-style file](leidenuniv.mplstyle) is provided.
 Put the file in the same directory as you plotting code and add the following to the plot script to use: